khonsou/sinatra-template/README.md

-update this for ruby 1.9.x
+update this to ruby 1.9.x

+now can work for windows user.

 Sinatra Template (Omikuji)
 ==========================